 Mercury is one of the 12 Dii Consentes within the ancient Roman pantheon.
 He is a major god in Roman mythos.
-He rules financial gain, commerce, messages, communication, divination, eloquence, travel, luck, boundaries, and even tricksters and thieves.
-He is given a great deal of tasks because of his intelligence and mutability.
+He rules commerce, messages, communication, divination, eloquence, travel, luck, boundaries, and even tricksters and thieves.
+He is given many tasks and responsibilities because of his intelligence and mutability.

 The god also served as the guide of souls to the underworld.
 The term for this is called: psychopomp.
 Mercury had the incredible ability to speak with both gods and mortals.
-He quite literally could step into the normal earth plane and back into the cosmos.
+He quite literally could step into the normal Earth plane and hop back into the cosmos.

 Important Notes about Mercury